Vyral/nick-shivers/_posts/2019-12-13-what-were-thankful-for-this-holiday-season.md

 The holiday season is here, and I have a few special announcements to make.

-First, my team and I have a lot for which to be thankful.
+First, my team and I have a lot to be thankful for.
 We were able to serve 274 clients in 2019, and we’re blessed to be able to do this.

 Second, I want to thank everyone who joined us in the “Sell a Home, Save a Child” initiative.
 We’ve raised $1.6 million so far for underprivileged children.